fuzzylogicxx/fuzzylogic/posts/block-links-a-tricky-ui-problem.md

 </figure>

 Well, as with many HTML challenges, just because you _can_ do something doesn’t mean you should.
-I always had a nagging doubt about stuffing all that disparate content inside a single anchor, and Adrian Roselli has recently confirmed that for screen reader users this approach is harmful.
+I always had a nagging doubt about stuffing all that disparate content inside a single anchor, and [Adrian Roselli has recently confirmed](https://adrianroselli.com/2020/02/block-links-cards-clickable-regions-etc.html) that for screen reader users this approach is harmful.

 > Perhaps the worst thing you can do for a block link is to wrap everything in the `<a href>`… for a screen reader user the entire string is read when tabbing through controls… taking about 25 seconds to read before announcing it as a link.

-Furthermore, images nested in this way are not announced as they normally would be.
+Furthermore, images nested in this way are not clearly announced as they normally would be.

 So if you care about the user experience for those people, this feels like a no-no.

-### Stretching the anchor with pseudo-content
+### Option 2: Stretch a standard anchor using pseudo-content

 An alternate approach that’s gained traction over the last couple of years involves leaving the anchor or button in its initial position _within_ the card (thereby avoiding the above mentioned accessibility problem) and using pseudo-content to stretch it to cover the entire card.
 This CSS-only trick involves setting the card to `position:relative` then giving the anchor (or button) `:after` pseudo-content and absolutely positioning that to the card’s four corners.
 This makes the whole card clickable like a button.